Sail & Power Squadron

 The courses have proven to be of interest to the entire family; everyone age 12 and up is welcome.
 We encourage your family to attend as a group.

 We conduct America's Boating Course twice yearly in a 6-evening (12 hour) format plus 7th test and graduation night.
 We also offer the class in a one day (8 hour) format, which covers almost the same material except for reading charts, plotting courses and some details.

 Qualified, enthusiastic, and experienced boaters with Pacific Northwest knowledge provide instruction as a civic service.
 There is never a charge for instruction; the only costs are those for materials, plus overhead costs such as classroom rental, shipping and handling, sales tax, etc.

 While the content of the student manual serves as the basis for this course, it will also serve as a reference book in basic boating long after the course work is completed.
 The course and instructors meet the educational standards of the National Association of State Boating Law Administrators (NASBLA) and features a proctored examination as required by many states and insurance companies.
 For more on the class content see America's Boating Course.

 As your boating range expands, we encourage students to follow this basic course with additional boating education such as the advanced courses offered to members of the United States Power Squadrons.

 Classes are held in the Lake Union area.
 Directions to the class location will be available from the registrar.

-The spring 7-week evening course started 5 February.
+The fall 7-week evening course starts September 24th.